c-o-pr/ddrescue-helper/README.md

 REPORT works for macOS HFS+, and for Linux ext2/3/4.
 NTFS, and HFS+ (you may need to install support packages; see DEPENDENCIES).

 > [!TIP]
 > REPORT is partition (volume) oriented.
-If you have `GNU ddrescue` metadata for a whole drive, you can use it.
+If you have GNU `ddescue` metadata for a whole drive, you can use it.
 A partition offset will be automatically calculated.
 >
 > PLOT `-q` can give you a sense of the overall health of a drive.
 If it has large slow regions, that may be a sign of impending head failure.
 PLOT outputs to a dumb terminal using Gnuplot, so no reader is needed to view a plot.